 Eligible members who are experiencing hardship as a result of deductions from salary as a result of strike action can apply for support.

-- Apply to the Local Aberdeen UCU Hardship Fund
+Local Hardship Fund

 Note: You must be signed in to your University of Aberdeen IT account in order to apply to the Aberdeen UCU Hardship Fund and to view the T&Cs.
 Please contact us if this is an issue.